-- 2. Power up the control system. - 3.
+- 1. Open pressure relief valve. - 2.
+Power up the control system. - 3.
 Press both "Auto Run" and "Stop" to bypass the purge sequence.
-If the motor starts, stop immediately and press the Auto run and stop button again until you get a message PURGE MODE BYPASSED. - 4.
-Press the Auto Store button and allow the fresh water flush system to cycle through its timed operation.
-Cycle the auto store system 5 or more times to purge all of the storage chemicals out of the system (20 minutes total purging). - 5.
+If the motor starts, stop immediately and press the "Auto Run" and "Stop" button again until the message "Purge Mode Bypassed" is displayed. - 4.
+Press the "Auto Store" button and allow the fresh water flush system to cycle through its timed operation.
+Cycle the auto store system five or more times to purge all of the storage chemicals out of the system (20 minutes total purging). - 5.
 Hook up your service hoses per the service diagram and photos.
-Route them into a 5 gallon (20 Liter) bucket.
-Disconnect the product tube from the diversion valve and using another short piece of tube route the product water feed into the test bucket. - 6.
+Route them into a 5 gallon (20 liter) bucket.
+Disconnect the product tube from the diversion valve and using another short piece of tube, route the product water feed into the test bucket. - 6.
 Turn the valve on the fresh water flush module from "Run" to "Service." - 7.
 Press auto flush one or two more times to get enough water into the bucket to properly mix your salt water.
 Mix the salt until it goes into solution.
 If you are using a hydrometer mix the water to be 30,000 PPM.
-Close the pressure relief valve and start the system using the "Auto Run" Button. - 8.
+Close the pressure relief valve and start the system using the "Auto Run" button. - 8.
 Run and test the system for as long as possible.
-During the run test carefully inspect for leaks.
+During the run test, carefully inspect for leaks.
 Check all of the system parameters to make sure the system is operating correctly.
-Do not allow the water in the bucket to get above 120F (50C). - 9.
-Store the system per the "Storage" instructions.
+Do not allow the water in the bucket to get above 120°F (50°C).